maker0101/Coinbase_Clone/README.md

 - Build my first Charts :-)

 This project focuses on the Frontend.
 You are very welcome to have a look at the code.
-As this project helped me tremendously on my journey to become an awesome Frontend Developer, I hope it provides some value for you, too 🤓.
+As this project helped me tremendously on my journey to become an awesome Frontend Developer, I hope it provides some value for you too 🤓.

 ## Features and Technologies

 - Written in **modern React** and **JavaScript**
 - **Simple** vanilla React **state management** (without Redux, Recoil, or similar)
 - **Coinbase UI** (as of March 2022)
-- **Firebase** as backend (for authentification and database)
+- **Firebase** as backend (for authentication and database)
 - Crypto data fetched using [Coinranks awesome API](https://developers.coinranking.com/api) via [RapidAPI](https://rapidapi.com/)
 - Charts created with [Chart.js](https://www.chartjs.org/)